chatswithjc/godisgood/content/en/docs/book/lost-or-lonely.md

 Spend time with Jesus, reaching people for the Kingdom, following God's passion, and you will **know TRUTH!**

 **“You have your heads in your Bibles constantly because you think you’ll find eternal life there.
 But you miss the forest for the trees.
 These Scriptures are all about me!
-And here I am, standing right before you, and you aren't willing to receive from me the life you say you want."** John 5: 39-40 (The Message)
+And here I am, standing right before you, and you aren't willing to receive from me the life you say you want."** John 5: 39-40